jepusto/SingleCaseES/inst/shiny-examples/SCD-effect-sizes/markdown/Tau-U.md

 #### Parameter definition

 Tau-U is one of several effect sizes proposed by Parker, Vannest, Davis, and Sauber (2011).
 The Tau-U variant is similar to Tau, but includes an adjustment for baseline time trends.
-For an outcome where increase is desirable, the index is calculated as the the Spearman rank-correlation between the outcome observations and a binary variable indicating phase B, minus $(m - 1) / (2n)$ times the Spearman rank-correlation between the outcome observations and the session numbers within the baseline phase.
+For an outcome where increase is desirable, the index is calculated as the Kendall rank-correlation coefficient between the outcome observations and a binary variable indicating phase B, minus $(m - 1) / (2n)$ times the Kendall rank-correlation coefficient between the outcome observations and the session numbers within the baseline phase.

 This effect size does not have a stable parameter definition.